natalieagus/50033/docs/04-children/static.md

 ```

 We can typically add the `abstract` or `virtual` keywords on methods/properties/events etc in the base class.

+> Feel free to modify the above to your own usage.
+For instance, we added more methods to manage Game Restart event and manage Audio Source better.

 ### Abstract Keyword